Remote hiking in Makira Natural Park to see inland wildlife, then return to luxury on the beach and see local culture and Farankaraina wildlife

 Head back to the camp mid-afternoon, enjoy a swim or a nap, and then enjoy another night walk where your flashlight might catch a nose-horned chameleon or the glow from the eyes of a woolly lemur, and have another chance at finding an aye-aye.

-After an early breakfast, once again enjoy the quiet river transfer back to Maroantsetra and then on to the airport in time to catch your onward flight.
+After breakfast, once again enjoy the quiet river transfer back to Maroantsetra and then spend your last afternoon in a modern hotel overlooking the bustling commerce in the streets and along the river.